ubiqsecurity/ubiq-dotnet/README.md

 }
 ```

-## FPE/eFPE (Optionally Available Feature)

-This library incorporates format preserving encryption (FPE) and embedded format preserving encryption (eFPE).
-Please contact support@ubiqsecurity.com to add this capability to your account.
+## Ubiq Format Preserving Encryption

+This library incorporates Ubiq Format Preserving Encryption (eFPE).

+## Requirements

+-   Please follow the same requirements as described above for the non-eFPE functionality.
+-   eFPE requires an additional library called [ubiq-fpe-dotnet] available for download in the Ubiq GitHub/GitLab repository.

 ## Usage
-FPE is an optional capability and may require an upgrade to your plan.
-If you do not see the FPE option when [registering an application][register-app], contact support@ubiqsecurity.com to find out about adding FPE to your plan.

-The library needs to be configured with your [account credentials][manage-keys] which is
+You will need to obtain account credentials in the same way as described above for conventional encryption/decryption.
+When
-available in your [Ubiq Dashboard][dashboard].
+you do this in your [Ubiq Dashboard][dashboard] [credentials][credentials], you'll need to enable the eFPE option.
-The [credentials][use-credentials] can be set using environment variables, loaded from an explicitly
+The credentials can be set using environment variables, loaded from an explicitly
-specified file, or loaded from a file in your Windows
+specified file, or read from the default location (c:/users/_yourlogin_/.ubiq/credentials).
-user account directory [c:/users/_yourlogin_/.ubiq/credentials].

 ### Referencing the Ubiq Security library
 Make sure your project has a reference to the UbiqSecurity DLL library, either by adding the NuGet package